hasura/graphql-engine/community/tools/graphql2chartjs/example/README.md

 ## Client (React app)

-The client directory has the React app that is already set up with a backend.
+The app directory has the React app that is already set up with a backend.

 ## Migrations (Hasura migrations)